CU Center for Interprofessional Practice & Education

 Dreamland

 The author speaks to many healthcare related groups in this book.
 In 1929, in the blue-collar city of Portsmouth, Ohio, a company built a swimming pool the size of a football field; named Dreamland, it became the vital center of the community.
-Now, addiction has devastated Portsmouth, as it has hundreds of small rural towns and suburbs across America—addiction like no other the country has ever faced.
+Now, addiction has devastated Portsmouth, as it has hundreds of small rural towns and suburbs across America—addiction like no other country has ever faced.
 How that happened is the riveting story of Dreamland.
 With a great reporter's narrative skill and the storytelling ability of a novelist, acclaimed journalist Sam Quinones weaves together two classic tales of capitalism run amok whose unintentional collision has been catastrophic.
 The unfettered prescribing of pain medications during the 1990s reached its peak in Purdue Pharma's campaign to market OxyContin, its new, expensive—and extremely addictive—miracle painkiller.
 Meanwhile a massive influx of black tar heroin—cheap, potent, and originating from one small county on Mexico's west coast, independent of any drug cartel—assaulted small towns and midsized cities across the country, driven by a brilliant, almost unbeatable marketing and distribution system.
 Together these phenomena continue to lay waste to communities from Tennessee to Oregon, Indiana to New Mexico. ~ 400 pages (related movie coming in 2020).

 2018-2019 Academic Year